 A benefit of working at home is that you don’t have to work 9-5 if you don’t want to.
 I tend to work from 9.30-3.00 (with a break for lunch) and then 7.30-8.30 in the evening (after my Son is in bed).
 Think about what works for you.
 You may need to work early mornings or evenings to fit your family life or communicate with colleagues in other time zones.

 Whatever hours you decide – stick to them!
 (You are allowed some leeway – but don’t let work run your life).
-I think this is one of the hardest ‘rules’ when working from home – it is so easy to actually never switch off.
+This is one of the hardest ‘rules’ when working from home – it is so easy never to switch off.
 But a healthy work-life balance is important – even if you do work at home.

 Tips for Working at Home: 5.
 Don’t think you need an Immaculate House!

 Don’t spend more time on housework than on working!
-A bit of light housework in your ‘lunch hour’ is acceptable, as is popping the odd load of washing on, but really, when you are at work, you are at work – even if you are working at home.
+A bit of light housework in your ‘lunch hour’ is acceptable, as is popping the odd load of washing on, butwhen you are at work, you are at work – even if you are working at home.
 If you can afford to get a cleaner and have one if you were working a ‘proper job’ in an office – still get one.
-Please don’t think you have to be Superwoman (or Superman) and do it all yourself because other people think you have lots more time because you work from home!!
+Please don’t think you must be a Superwoman (or Superman) and do it all yourself because other people think you have lots more time because you work from home!!

 READ MORE :